cortex-js/cortexjs.io/src/_pages/mathlive-guide-commands.md

 ## Speech

-- `speak` This selector takes two arguments.
+- `speak` This selector takes two optional arguments.
 The first argument is a string that determines what should be spoken.
 The valid values are:
   - `all`
   - `left`
   - `right`
   - `selection`
   - `parent`
+  - `group`

-  - `group` The second parameter determines whether what is being spoken should be highlighted.
+  The second parameter determines whether what is being spoken should
+    be highlighted.
 It is an object: `{withHighlighting: boolean}` (default is false).
-Note: highlighting currently only works when connected to Amazon's AWS speech synthesizer.
+Note: highlighting currently only works when using Amazon's AWS speech synthesizer.
 ## Next